InspiringGroup/inspiringgroup.github.io/_pages/research.md

 #### <b>Accountable and Trust ML/AI Algorithms and Systems

 <div class="largefont">
  AI/ML has fundementally shaped many aspects of our lives.
-Holding these algorithms accountable is therefore critical.

-  * Data security, privacy and quality/value for trust AI/ML.
+  * The security, privacy and quality/value training data to enable trust AI/ML.

-  * Explainable or whitebox-able algorithms to enforce accountability in decision making.
+  * Prompt engineering (including adversarial prompt) for GPT and other LLMs.
 </div>
 </div>
 <br />